Tips for choosing your Wyoming Wedding Photographer

-OK, now you know your budget, what style of photography you want, and the parts of your day you want captured.
+OK, now you know your budget, what style of photography you want, and the parts of your day you want to be captured.
 It’s officially time to start reaching out to your top vendors!
 Keep in mind that many photographers book up their year in advance, so starting this process early will work to help you get the best fit.
 It also makes things more enjoyable after your vendors are all booked!

-Once you feel like you’ve found a good fit, the first step is to connect with them through their contact form on their website.
+Once you feel like you’ve found a good fit, the first step is to connect with them through the contact form on their website.
 Most photographers prefer this no matter if you are working with a planner or on your own.
 Why?
 Because each photographer has a system and specific questions they might want to ask.
-It also sets you apart from others that just send a message asking prices and nothing else.
+It also sets you apart from others that just send a message asking for prices and nothing else.
 Also, Instagram messages just get lost and aren’t as professional!

 I LOOOOOVE it when I have a client who not only fills out my contact form but also tells me all about their love story, wedding details, and other little things!
 We of course chat about this on the phone, but there is nothing better than reading about it initially!
-Every vendor I know adores this and it really helps us to knwo what the couple might need.
+Every vendor I know adores this and it really helps us to know what the couple might need.

 Once you have reached out to your photographers, sit down with your fiancé and make a list of what you love about each one along with budgets and options.
-Many couples know right away which photographer they want, but if your favorite photographer is already booked, it might take a little time to decide which photographer is best for you and your partner!
+Many couples know right away which photographer they want, but if your favorite Wyoming wedding photographer is already booked, it might take a little time to decide which photographer is best for you and your partner!

 Should I Consider Having a Second Photographer?